Getting a calibration profile

 One of these settings is HDMI RGB range[^rgb range], which makes a big difference for videogames that will otherwise be too dark for you to view.
 Set it to Normal or Limited on both consoles and TV sets.
 The PS4 says to set it to “Automatic” if your TV has issues with proper settings.
 Your colours should be vivid, and you should be able to navigate dark rooms (unless the game intends it to be pitch black, which is rare).

 You may want to turn on Game Mode somewhere in the menu settings of your TV to lower input lag.
 To make matters more complicated, Game Mode sometimes prevents you from turning on HDR, so make sure to do the research for your monitor, if you plan on using it for videogames.
 What Game Mode usually does is turn off dumb default features that your calibration profile will probably have told you to turn off in the first place.

 On top of this, some monitors require you to manually fidget with your backlight setting for an optimal HDR experience, which is as much of a pain as it sounds.

-Of course, one of the problems here is that a videogame console like the PS4 can be used for both videogames and movies, and TV, which is also why I managed to forget about the HDMI RGB range setting, which made my videogames borderline unplayable, until I noticed it in some games and asked around about it.
+Of course, one of the problems here is that a videogame console like the PS4 can be used for both videogames and movies, and TV, which is also why I managed to forget about the HDMI RGB range setting that made my videogames borderline unplayable until I noticed the pitch-black darkness in some games and asked around about it.